Nagakute: History

-Middle Ages
+Feudal period

 During the Sengoku period, the Battle of Komaki and Nagakute was held in this vicinity.

 Early modern period

 During the Edo period area of modern Nagakute was part of the holdings of Owari Domain.

 Late modern period

-Nagakute Village was established within Aichi District on May 10, 1906 through the merger of the hamlets of Nagakute (different spelling as 長湫村), Kamigō and Yazako.
+Nagakute Village was established within Aichi District on May 10, 1906, through the merger of the hamlets of Nagakute (different spelling as 長湫村), Kamigō and Yazako.

 Contemporary history

 Nagakute was elevated to town status on April 1, 1971.

 Expo 2005 was a major boost to the local economy, and led to the construction of the Linimo, a commercial linear motor train, to connect the area with the Nagoya metropolis.

+The Nagakute hostage incident occurred within the town limits in May 2007.

 Nagakute was elevated to city status on January 4, 2012.

 Government

 Nagakute has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.

 The city contributes one member to the Aichi Prefectural Assembly.

 In terms of national politics, the city is part of Aichi District 7 of the lower house of the Diet of Japan.